 Samsung Galaxy M31 review | Samsung Galaxy M31 Detailed Camera Review

 Samsung Galaxy M31 review:- This blog is all about the new Samsung Galaxy M31.
-It is available in 2 color options, Space Black and Ocean Blue.
+It is available in two color options, Space Black and Ocean Blue.
 I like the blue colored one, as it would show fewer fingerprints on its back.
 It has the SIM Card Tray removal pin.
 This phone has a plastic back, and not glass, but it is pretty shiny.
 The back panel going to collect a lot of fingerprints and even scratches, by putting it on and taking off from the table, or even sliding in and out of your pocket.
 You have to get a case for it if you plan on getting the M31.
 This phone has a massive 6000mAh battery inside, but it doesn’t feel too heavy or massive in my hands.

 At the base, we have a 3.5mm earphone jack, USB Type C port for charging and data transfer, a microphone, and a speaker grill.
 On the right, we have a power switch and volume.
-The noise-cancelling microphone is present at the top of the phone.
+The noise-canceling microphone is present at the top of the phone.
 On the left side, we got the SIM plate.
 On this SIM Tray, you can utilize 2 nano sim cards and a microSD card together.
 At the back, we have a physical unique fingerprint sensor.
 Presently some of you think that the phone doesn’t feel new if it doesn’t have an in-display finger impression sensor.
 I refer to having a physical fingerprint sensor these are generally a lot quicker and precise than the in-display fingerprint sensor.

 The M31 has 4 cameras at the back.
 The 64-megapixel primary camera sensor has an F/1.8 aperture.
-Next one gets an 8-megapixel sensor with F/2.2 aperture, and 1230 field of view.
+The next one gets an 8-megapixel sensor with F/2.2 aperture, and 1230 field of view.
 There is another 5-megapixel sensor with F/2.4 aperture, and this one is combined with a macro lens.
-Lastly, there is another 5-megapixel sensor with F/2.2 aperture, and this one is just utilized for detecting depth information for portrait shots.
+Lastly, there is another 5-megapixel sensor with an F/2.2 aperture, and this one is just utilized for detecting depth information for portrait shots.
 Moving to the front, we have a 6.4inch SuperAMOLED screen with an Infinity U cut-out for the 32-megapixel front-facing camera.

 Corning’s Gorilla Glass 3 present in the M31 Protect display screen.
 This M31 is running Samsung’s One UI version 2 on top of Android 10.
 The Samsung’s One UI on my Samsung Galaxy S10 Plus last year I enjoyed using it.
 This phone feels pretty fast and snappy.
 There is some preinstalled app present on the phone, but the bloatware on this phone is nowhere as bad as the bloatware that we get on Redmi or POCO phones.

-The Galaxy M31 is powered by Samsung’s in house Exynos 9611 processor (which if I am not wrong is the same one as the M30s came with), coupled with SSG72MP3 GPU.
+The Galaxy M31 is powered by Samsung’s in-house Exynos 9611 processor (which if I am not wrong is the same one as the M30s came with), coupled with SSG72MP3 GPU.
 There is 6GB of LPDDR4x RAM for both the 64 GB and 128 GB Storage variants.
 It packs in a monstrous 6000mAh battery inside.
 Which will last anyone of you, for well over a day and a half, And when it’s time to charge it up, you can plug it into the 15watt charger that comes with it.
 It would have been nice to see an 18watt or better yet, a 27watt faster charger to charge this massive battery.
 You get all of the necessary sensors packed in here.
 There is support for dual Volte, and one of the most requested features in recent times, WiFi Calling is also present.
 Camera too API is also enabled, so you can try and install GCam mods if you wish.
 And You even get Wide-Wine L1 support, so you can watch all your favorite shows on Amazon Prime and Netflix in high definition.
 In terms of the overall feel of the device, it fits very well in hands, and despite having a huge battery, doesn’t feel too bulky or heavy.

 I like that there is a physical fingerprint sensor, to quickly unlock the phone. the brilliant SuperAMOLED screen is astounding for playing games and watching movies.
 What do you think?
 On the off chance that you are hoping to purchase this phone.